How to Build the Best PC for Music Production and Audio Editing

 When you are able to pay the big bucks for top-shelf performance, this is the result.
-Starting with the mighty 16-core/32-thread Threadripper 2950X from AMD and matching the parts to that, every component here screams top-end performance.
+Starting with the mighty 12-core/24-thread Ryzen 9 3900X from AMD and matching the parts to that, every component here screams top-end performance.
+(The only caveat to that is that this build has an intentionally underpowered graphics card, just like the above builds, due to its relative unimportance for audio work.)
 This is very much the maximum performance you’ll need to run everything under the sun when it comes to audio editing.
-The CPU is supported by filling the 8 RAM slots on the motherboard for a frightening 64GB of DDR4 memory, as well as one of Samsung’s new flagship 970 EVO M.2 drives.
+The CPU is supported by filling 4 RAM slots on the motherboard for a frightening 64GB of DDR4 memory, as well as one of Samsung’s new flagship 970 EVO Plus NVMe drives.

 Remember, these are simply three examples of builds at very different price points, but they are not the be-all and end-all when it comes to building.
 For a huge number of balanced builds to suit any budget, take a look at our main parts page; and feel free to comment on this article for further advice!

 Section 2: Choosing PC Hardware for Music Production and Audio Editing

 The CPU is the foundation of an audio production PC.
 The processor’s core count and speed will determine how quickly you can accomplish various editing tasks.
 If your PC doesn’t have a powerful processor, it’s going to be slow, regardless of anything else.
 Modern editing software will take advantage of many CPU cores and hyperthreading, so investing in a good CPU is crucial when building a PC for audio production.

 Generally speaking, the CPU is where you should invest the largest part of your budget.
 Serious builders should be considering a 6-core CPU at a minimum or a 4-core/8-thread CPU as a viable alternative.